JuanmaFranco/HomeLab/README.md

 ![Ticket2](/images/ticket2.PNG)

+### User creation through Powershell

+Using PowerShell to create users in Active Directory offers key advantages like automation, allowing repetitive tasks to be performed quickly and consistently, ensuring uniformity across the organization.
+It also provides scalability, making it efficient to manage large numbers of users, and flexibility to customize attributes during creation, all of which help streamline user management in enterprise environments.

 ### User creation through Azure Active Directory (currently Microsoft Entra ID)

 In addition to managing Active Directory on-premises, you can use the cloud version, which is Azure Active Directory, currently known as Microsoft Entra ID.